lawrence-midd/soan245/README.md

 # soan245

-Social Life in an Age of Big Data
+This is an updated readme file for SOAN 245, Social Life in an Age of Big Data, Fall 2018